TheCompAce/Snap-Calculator/README.md

 Snap Calculator offers a variety of features to manage and analyze your card collection:

 ### Core Functionalities
+#### Create Decks Automatically
+- **Create Decks from you Collection:** Generate a deck for certain locations, or all locations, using you Collected cards.

 #### Get Scoring Values
 - **Get Location-Card Overall Score:** Calculate an overall compatibility score between a given location and card.